-Everyone has heard of at least one friend or acquaintance’s nightmare story about their contractor, whether it involves shoddy workmanship, or excruciatingly delayed work.
-With home renovation contractors being one of the top five complained about industries in Singapore, you are right to be wary.
+Everyone has heard of at least one friend or acquaintance’s nightmare story about irresponsible contractors, whether it involves shoddy workmanship, or excruciatingly delayed work.
+(Cover image credits) With home renovation contractors being one of the top five complained about industries in Singapore, you are right to be wary.
 Now that it’s your turn to be the newbie homeowner, do yourself a favour – read this and know how best to protect yourself.

 Get someone legitimate

 Because renovation works can cost a bomb, it can be tempting to want to go with the cheapest, leanest contractor you know.
 Resist the temptation.
 If it backfires, it could end up costing you way more due to irresponsible contractors.

 So check companies’ credentials.
 What are their online reviews like?
 Do you know anyone who recommends them?
 Does the company have an actual office?
 Do your due diligence, make bankruptcy checks, request to see their work at their showroom or an ongoing project that’s almost completed.
 This minimises your risk of your contractor going MIA without finishing the job, one of the major Consumers Association of Singapore (CASE) complaints.

 This doesn’t mean asking for 20 quotes.
 As renovation works isn’t your forte, take the time to meet with a few contractors to get their opinions on how they would do the renovation, and get quotations.
 It’s like interviewing candidates for the right job.
 Are they overly pushy?
 Can you work with them?

 This is also your opportunity to throw them questions.
 Ask them what kind of hidden costs are most common and how they deal with it.
 Ask them about the different materials and the costs.
 You may come to realise some irresponsible contractors who are obviously overcharging you.